aebsr/aebsr.github.com/_posts/2014-02-21-to-css-conf-we-go.md

 I’ve discussed ideas, concepts and code over lunch.
 I’ve walked others through tricky CSS problems and browser inconsistencies.
 I’ve spoken in front of  the design and development teams at [HZ](http://hzdg.com/).
 I have not, however, done [this](http://weareallaweso.me/for_speakers/index.html): stand in front of strangers in an attempt to educate, persuade and encourage discussion.

 That said, the bulk of what I hope to discuss is outlined.
 Prototypes, websites and use cases are plentiful.
 I was surprised when CSSConf announced my talk, and attendees  requested specific issues for me to address.
-Though I can’t promise I can get to them all, I’d love for you to [join the conversation](https://ti.to/jsconf-us/cssconf-us-2014).
+Though I can’t promise I can get to them all, I’d love for you to [join the conversation](https://ti.to/jsconf-us/cssconf-us-2014) this May 27th.

 ### Wisdom Imparted